JP Schools Policies & Procedures

 For general policies and procedures please see the Matas Student Handbook and the Jefferson Parish Schools Policy Book.
 Both of these books will be sent home on the first day of school.

-School begins at 9:00 A.M.
-Students may not arrive on the school grounds prior to 8:30 A.M.
-This is done for your child’s safety and protection, as teachers are not on duty until 8:30 A.M.
-Students arriving earlier than 8:30 must enroll in Child Care.
+School begins at 7:20 A.M.
+Students may not arrive on the school grounds prior to 6:50 A.M.
+This is done for your child’s safety and protection, as teachers are not on duty until 6:50 A.M.
 Upon arrival, students may either walk to the cafeteria for breakfast or go directly to the hall and sit outside of their classroom.
 Students are to read a book while sitting in the hall.

-Children who ride home with parents will be dismissed in the circular drive near T.H.
-Harris.
+Children who ride home with parents will be dismissed in the carpool line in front of school.
 Students in the car pick -up area must get into a vehicle.
-Parents are required to:

 ** Parents may not walk up and take children from the car pick-up line.
 If a parent wishes to take a child from the car line, they must go to the office and obtain a pass.
 The pass must be given to the teacher on duty before a student will be released.
 This procedure ensures a safe exit plan for your child.